wuzengfu/virtual_queue_backend/README.md

     3. [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph)
     4. [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
 5. Clone the repository ([How to clone a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository))
-6. Open a terminal at the folder path
-7. Run `npm install`
-8. Create a new file in the root directory `.env` (Note the dot at the front) and paste the following values into the file:
+6. Create a new file in the root directory `.env` (Note the dot at the front) and paste the following values into the file:

     ```
     DB_HOST=localhost